Hospital Evacuated After Flammable, Poisonous Gas Leak

 A hospital security guard was treated for exposure to the gas.

-Marlborough firefighters responded to Marlborough Hospital shortly after 6 a.m.
+responded to shortly after 6 a.m.
 Wednesday when an ethylene oxide alarm sounded in the hospital’s laboratory/central sterile supply area, said officials.

 Multiple fire department assets responded to the initial alarm and found that a security guard had entered the area in an attempt to reset the alarm.
 He was taken to the emergency room to be checked out for lowered oxygen levels and elevated carbon monoxide levels in his bloodstream.